Flotomate/product_docs/source/asset-management/software-metering.rst

 The above two statistics are shown in two different ways: cumulative counts from all the agents and individual counts of each agent.

-The metering feature is available for all OS platforms supported by the :ref:`Flotomate Agent Application <Flotomate Discovery Agent>`.
+The metering feature is available for all OS platforms supported by the :ref:`Motadata Agent Application <Motadata Discovery Agent>`.

 Adding a Meter
 ==============